MariiaZueva/neuralFCA/README.md

   - better scaling algorithm to binarize the original data;
   - use various techniques to select best concepts from the concept lattice;
   - propose your own modification of this nn's architecture.

 5. Submit a report with comparison of all models, both standard and developed by you.
 Analyse your results.

 Grading system (out of 10):
-- Performing steps 1-6 will grants a maximum of 3/10.
+- Performing steps 1-5 grants a maximum of 1/10.
-- Improving on the algorithm grants a maximum of 2/10.
+- Improving of the performance grants a maximum of 2/10.
-- Intepretability analysis grants a maximum of 2/10.
+- Proper report with analysis of the results grants a maximum of 3/10.
+- Improving the nn's architecture grants a maximum of 1/10.
 - Presenting the work grants a maximum of 3/10.
 - (p.s.!!!)
-Not uploading the report before the deadline will result in a 0 mark.
+Not uploading the report before the deadline/cheating will result in a 0 mark.

 ### References
 1. Kuznetsov, Sergei O., Nurtas Makhazhanov, and Maxim Ushakov.
 "On neural network architecture based on concept lattices."
 Foundations of Intelligent Systems: 23rd International Symposium, ISMIS 2017, Warsaw, Poland, June 26-29, 2017, Proceedings 23.
 Springer International Publishing, 2017.
+2. Kuznetsov, S. O., & Makhalova, T. (2018).
+On interestingness measures of formal concepts.
+Information Sciences, 442, 202-219.